oceanumeric/oceanumeric.github.io/docs/_math/probabilistic-thinking.md

          alt="A demo figure"
          style="width: 60%; display: block; margin: 0 auto;"/>
     <div class='caption'>
-        <span class='caption-label'>Figure 4.</span> Illustration of hash table for IP addresses, figure was taken from Musco's course <a href="#musco2022"> (2022)</a>.
+        <span class='caption-label'>Figure 6.</span> Illustration of hash table for IP addresses, figure was taken from Musco's course <a href="#musco2022"> (2022)</a>.
     </div>
 </div>

-As we have explained that it costs a lot to have an index for each element shown in Figure 4.
+As we have explained that it costs a lot to have an index for each element shown in Figure 6.
 To use less indexes in our hash table, we need to find a way to avoid collisions.

+_Remark:_ the application of hashing in data science and data structure like `dict` is slightly different.
+For building a data structure like `dict`, the focus is on achieving $O(1)$ performance of finding the value based on the key, whereas for managing a large number of visiting to server the focus is more on mapping between $m$ and $n$ dynamically.

 Now, we store $m$ items from a large universe in a hash table with
 $n$ positions.
 When we insert $m$ items into the hash table we may